-I personally enjoyed these at church potlucks in the 1990s.
+I personally enjoyed the tea sandwiches at church potlucks in the 1990s.
 But the recipe dates back much further, with American variations of it appearing as far back as the early 1900s.

 The British have been serving cucumber sandwiches for even longer, though theirs are spread with butter.
-The American version is typically served on a brown bread, such as pumpernickel, and spread with a seasoned cream cheese.
+The American version is typically served on a brown bread, such as pumpernickel or rye, and spread with a seasoned cream cheese.

 For these Cucumber Sandwiches, we’ll make an easy spread using cream cheese, mayonnaise, and Italian salad dressing mix.
-Then, we’ll smear it on mini pumpernickel, and top it with a slice of cucumber and a sprig of fresh dill.
+Then, we’ll smear it on mini pumpernickel (also called cocktail bread), and top it with a slice of cucumber and a sprig of fresh dill.

 If you love little party sandwiches, don’t miss my Hawaiian Roll Sliders recipe!